saeyslab/nichenetr/vignettes/faq.md

 ## My question is not in these list?
 What should I do now?

-First, you can the issues (open and closed ones) of this package to see whether your question might be addressed in one of these.
+First, you can check the open and closed issues (<https://github.com/saeyslab/nichenetr/issues>) of this package on github to see whether your question might be addressed in one of these.
 If not, don’t hesitate to open a new issue.
 If you would prefer to keep the discussion private, you can also send me an email (<robin.browaeys@ugent.be>), but I prefer that you open an issue so other users can learn from it as well\!